Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Introduction

-In order to verify and validate the plicRDF-isoAdvector method's suitability for wetting problems, we investigated its performance in four test cases.\ The first case study is the near-wall interface advection verification test proposed by \citet{fricke2020contact}.
+The structure of the paper is the following: the first case study is the near-wall interface advection verification test proposed by \citet{fricke2020contact}.
 It investigates the numerical contact angle evolution when the interface is advected using a known divergence-free velocity field.
 The results are presented in \cref{sec:Interface-advection-test}.

-Next, droplet spreading on a flat surface is considered - a classical wetting validation case study. \citet{dupont2010numerical}, and \citet{fricke2020geometry} have studied the droplet shape with stationary geometrical relations.\ The droplet spreading with and without the influence of gravity is also studied.
-The results are presented in \cref{sec:Droplet-spreading-on-a-flat-surface}.
+Next, droplet spreading on a flat surface is considered - a classical wetting validation case study. \citet{dupont2010numerical} have studied the droplet shape with stationary geometrical relations.\ The droplet spreading with and without the influence of gravity is studied in \cref{sec:Droplet-spreading-on-a-flat-surface}.
+The dynamics of droplet spreading are validated by experimental results of \citet{lavi2004}, and comparison with other numerical methods are presented in \cref{sec:partial_wetting_dynamics}.

 Subsequently, droplet spreading on a spherical surface \citep{patel2017coupled} is considered for testing the accuracy of the plicRDF-isoAdvector method on unstructured near-wall refined meshes for a geometrically more complex surface.
 The results are presented in \cref{sec:Droplet-spreading-on-a-spherical-surface}.